 |14 - 70+ years||2.4|

 Adults older than 50 years: Older adults do not absorb naturally occurring vitamin B12 very well.
-Anyone over 50 years should get the recommended amount of vitamin B12 from fortified foods or a supplement that contains vitamin B12 (such as a multivitamin).
+Adults over 50 should get the recommended amount of vitamin B12 from fortified foods or a supplement.

-To estimate the amount of vitamin B12 in your diet, keep a food record for one or two days, recording what you eat and drink.
-Then, add up the vitamin B12 in your diet using the amounts in foods listed below.
+To estimate the amount of vitamin B12 in your diet, keep a food record for one or two days.
+Record what and how much you eat and drink.
+Add up the vitamin B12 in your diet using the amounts in foods listed below.